Bell's Theorem for Temporal Order: Discussion

-A realisation of the Bell-test for time order is very challenging, but we note that experiments to prepare superposition states of massive objects and test their gravitational interactions are already under development~\cite{Bose:1999:PRA, marshall2003towards, ref:Kleckner2009, KimBoseUlbricht:2016PRL, Schmoele:2016}.
-However, assuming that the violation is \textit{fundamentally} impossible would have far reaching consequences: it {would imply} that time \textit{could} be described with a classical parameter even in space-times originating from a quantum state of a massive object -- with no need to invoke any other mechanism that would decohere such quantum states, such as \cite{ref:Karolyhazy1966, ref:Diosi1989, ref:Penrose1996, Stamp:2012, Penrose2014} (see also Appendix \ref{app:impossible_bell}). {On the other hand, since these mechanisms postulate a specific decoherence time of spatial superpositions of massive bodies, one could think that they preclude the preparation of non-classical causal structures.
-This is not the case: the time required to complete our protocol can be shorter than the decoherence time postulated by these models (see the last two paragraphs in Appendix \ref{app:disentangle}).
-Thus, contrary to some motivations \cite{ref:Penrose1996, Penrose2014}, these models do not enforce classical space-time with a fixed causal structure.}
+A practical realization of the Bell-test for time order would be extremely challenging, even in the light of current efforts to prepare superposition states of massive objects and test their gravitational interactions~\cite{Bose:1999:PRA, marshall2003towards, ref:Kleckner2009, KimBoseUlbricht:2016PRL, Schmoele:2016}.
+However, assumption that the violation is {fundamentally} impossible has far reaching consequences: this {would imply} that time order, and thus time itself, {can} be described with a classical parameter even in space-times originating from a quantum state of a massive object -- with no need to invoke any other mechanism, such as refs~\cite{ref:Karolyhazy1966, ref:Diosi1989, ref:Penrose1996, Stamp:2012, Penrose2014}, that would decohere these states (see also Supplementary Note 5 for further discussion of such an assumption).
+On the other hand, since these mechanisms postulate a specific decoherence time of spatial superpositions, one could think that they preclude the preparation of non-classical causal structures.
+This is not the case: the time required to complete our protocol can be shorter than the decoherence time postulated by these models (see Methods).
+Thus, contrary to some motivations \cite{ref:Penrose1996, Penrose2014}, these models do not enforce {fundamentally} classical space-time with a fixed causal structure {(i.e.~there is a parameter regime where entangled causal structures could form but decoherence postulated by these models is negligible).} Finally, classical temporal order could not be excluded also in a scenario where massive bodies can be prepared in quantum states but one (or more) of the assumptions \ref{s}, \ref{ssl}, \ref{sep}, \ref{free} cannot be satisfied for some fundamental reason.
+We note that in particular the notion of locality may be fundamentally limited in the context of quantum gravity~\cite{PhysRevD.74.064018, PhysRevD.93.024030}.